muminoff/django-tasix/Readme.md

     def index_view(request):
         return HttpResponse('Only Tas-IX users can view this')

+# Contribution

+Running tests

+If you are using a virtualenv, all you need to do is:

+    $ make test

 # Disclaimer
 Network range is being fetched manually from `http://tasix.sarkor.uz/full`, meaning correctness is based on 3rd party ISP provider which releases network information periodically.